Medical advisory panel

 Independent medical examinations

-We may require a worker to have an independent medical examination, which is in addition to the information given by their treating practitioner.
-The independent medical practitioner will only provide an independent opinion and report to us on specific medical aspects of the worker's injury.
-As the doctor is not providing any treatment, the examination may be different from what the worker is used to.
+The IME doctor will only provide an independent opinion and report to us on specific medical aspects of your injury.
+As the IME doctor is not providing any treatment, the examination may be different from what you are used to.

 Independent medical examination panel